OpenMatchmaking/pathfinder/README.md

 Each of those endpoints contains four fields:
 - `url` - URL that specified by a client in each request.
 Required.
 - `microservice` - Means the name of topic (or queue) where will be storing the message.
 This topic (or queue) is listening by certain microservice.
 Required.
 - `request_exchange` - Defines the name of exchange point for RabbitMQ, through which the reverse proxy should publish a message.
 Optional.
+Default: **open-matchmaking.direct**
 - `response_exchange` - Defines the name of exchange point for RabbitMQ, through which the reverse proxy should consume a message.
 Optional.
+Default: **open-matchmaking.responses.direct**

 ### Example
 ```yaml